johnsto/ocrpdf/goscan2pdf/README.md

 ## I demand a GUI!

-You're probably better off with [`gscan2pdf`](http://gscan2pdf.sourceforge.net/), which was the original inspiration for this tool (obligatory Sourceforge warning)
+You're probably better off with [`gscan2pdf`](http://gscan2pdf.sourceforge.net/), which was the original inspiration for this tool.

 ## Installation